CADDAC’s Mission/Mandate Statement

 - Develop, provide and present up-to-date scientifically based information on ADHD

 - Provide support for individuals, families and ADHD organizations

 - Actively advocate to government and institutional decision makers on the impact of ADHD, lack of resources and other issues that affect those with ADHD

 CADDAC provides leadership and support in awareness, education and advocacy for ADHD organizations and individuals across.
-From a day to day perspective this means CADDAC organizes, builds and presents up-to-date scientifically based, educational programs; actively advocates to government and institutional decision makers for changes that will benefit those with ADHD, their families and care providers; provides one on one support and information to parents and adults with ADHD; provides networking between ADHD groups across Canada, and strives to increase the awareness and understanding of ADHD on all levels.
+From a day to day perspective this means CADDAC organizes, develops and presents up-to-date research-based, educational programs, actively advocates to government for changes that will benefit those with ADHD, their families and care providers; provides one on one support and information to parents and adults with ADHD; provides networking between ADHD groups across Canada, and strives to increase the awareness and understanding of ADHD on all levels.

 CADDAC strongly believes that only when all ADHD support groups and individuals who are committed to the well-being of those with ADHD, come together with a uniform ‘ask’ will we have a hope of change occurring.
 An ‘ask’ is what we would be requesting from the government or other regulators of education, health, child and youth, justice and corrections, social services and employment systems.

 At this time there are many small, local organizations that offer excellent support for small pockets throughout Canada.
 Unfortunately, this still leaves many serviced areas.
 It is our hope that by creating this website, additional resources and educational platforms we will help to spread excellent information and offer support to those in all areas across Canada affected by ADHD.